<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In summary, your decision to buy or rent during your retirement should be influenced by a thorough financial analysis and your personal lifestyle preferences.
 Consulting a financial advisor to explore these options in detail can help you gain confidence that your retirement years will be both comfortable and economically stable for Murphy Oil personnel.

 Recent studies highlight the psychological ease of downsizing or changing living environments as a significant factor in financial decision-making.
-According to a 2023 study by the National Association of Realtors, 65% of retirees who chose to rent rather than buy felt less stress when making these quick decisions .
+According to a recent study by the National Association of Realtors, 65% of retirees who chose to rent rather than buy felt less stress when making these quick decisions .
 This delay gives retirees more time to adapt to significant lifestyle changes, potentially leading to greater long-term satisfaction with their living arrangements.
 This perspective is particularly relevant for individuals transitioning from a structured work life to a more flexible retirement lifestyle, including those from Murphy Oil.

 What type of retirement plan does Murphy Oil offer to its employees?